SynfiniDLT/daml-tokenization-toolkit/README.md

 ### Start the demo on local sandbox

 1. Start a local postgres DB by running: `cd wallet-views/java && docker compose up -d db && cd ../..`
-1. Run: `./launch-local-demo.sh`.
+1. Run: `./launch-local-demo-processes.sh`.
-1. Start the UI using `make start-wallet-ui`
+1. Start the UI using `./run-local-demo-ui.sh`

 If the following error occurs
 ```